wpmetabox/docsv2/docs/fields/checkbox.md

 ## Screenshots

 <Screenshots name="checkbox" col1={[
-    ['https://i.imgur.com/gMkTEfB.png', 'The checkbox field interface'], ]} />
+    ['/screenshots/checkbox.png', 'The checkbox field interface'], ]} />

 ## Settings

-Besides the [common settings](/field-settings/), this field has the following specific settings:
+Besides the [common settings](/field-settings/), this field has the following specific settings, the key is for use with code:

 Name | Key | Description
 --- | --- | ---